ChukwuEmekaAjah/sql-to-mongo-query-transpiler/readme.md

 # TODO
 - Support use of SQL dialects
 - Support more SQL functions
-- Integrate code for aggregator commands like `group by, count, order by, etc`
-- Support Data Definition Language (DDL) queries

 ## Quirks
 - This parser doesn't yet understand SQL-like regular expressions.
 You are encouraged to put the equivalent JavaScript/MongoDB regular expression string in your statement and it will function normally.